The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 There’s no limit to the number of IRA accounts that you can open, but your annual contributions are limited to the Internal Revenue Service (IRS) maximum across all your accounts.
 The contribution limit for 2023 is $6,500 for people under the age of 50, so if you have two IRA accounts you could contribute $3,250 to each.

 Even though you won’t be able to boost your overall contributions by opening more than one IRA account, there are some valuable benefits to having multiple accounts.
 Here are the key things to consider.

 Tax savings are a major part of how an IRA works, so by opening and contributing to both a traditional and Roth IRA, you’ll be able to take advantage of the different tax benefits each account provides.
 Contributions to a traditional IRA are made pre-tax and give you an upfront tax deduction, while Roth contributions are made after tax, and don’t offer you an immediate benefit.
 But you won’t pay taxes on your Roth withdrawals as long as you can wait until age 59 ½, while you will owe taxes on what you take out of the traditional IRA.

 Different investment approaches

 Having multiple accounts also allows you to implement different investment strategies in each account.
-You might open an IRA with a robo-advisor that takes a low-cost approach to building a portfolio through ETFs, but you could also scratch your stock-picking itch by having an account with an online broker such as Charles Schwab or E-Trade.
+You might open an IRA with a robo-advisor that takes a low-cost approach to building a portfolio through ETFs, but you could also scratch your stock-picking itch by having an account with an online broker such as Charles Schwab or Fidelity.

 Splitting your contributions can help you stay on your long-term investment plan while also giving you the chance to invest on your own.